syedfardeenjeelani/wether-app/README.md

 - Initialize a new React project using Create React App.
 - Set up Material-UI for styling the application.

-### 2. User Authentication (Optional):
+### 2. User Authentication :
-- Implement user authentication allowing users to sign up, log in, and log out.
+- Implemented user authentication allowing users to sign up, log in, and log out.
-- Store user preferences, such as favorite cities, in the user profile.

 ### 3. Search Functionality:
 - Implemented a search bar allowing users to search for different cities.